ALZHEIMER’S DISEASE

 There are several FDA-approved medications that can help manage symptoms of Alzheimer’s

-• Cholinesterase inhibitors (e.g., Donepezil, Rivastigmine, Galantamine): These drugs can help increase levels of acetylcholine, a chemical messenger involved in memory and thinking.
+• Cholinesterase inhibitors (e.g., donepezil, rivastigmine, and galantamine): These drugs can help increase levels of acetylcholine, a chemical messenger involved in memory and thinking.

-• Antidepressants or antianxiety medications may be prescribed if the patient experiences depression, anxiety, or agitation.
+• Antidepressants or antianxiety medications: They may be prescribed if the patient experiences depression, anxiety, or agitation.

 Behavioral therapies and environmental changes can help manage symptoms and improve quality of life